 The way out of this apparent paradox is to observe that we can't perform arbitrary-precision arithmetic in constant time.
 Let M(n) denote the time required to multiply two n-digit numbers.
 The running time of FASTRECFIBO satisfies the recurrence $T(n) = T(\lfloor n/2 \rfloor) + M(n)$ , which solves to T(n) = O(M(n)) via recursion trees.
-The fastest integer multiplication algorithm known (as of 2018) runs in time $O(n \log n 4^{\log^ n})$ , so that is also the running time of the fastest algorithm known (as of 2018) to compute Fibonacci numbers.
+The fastest integer multiplication algorithm known (as of 2019) runs in $O(n \log n)$ time, so that is also the running time of the fastest algorithm known (as of 2019) to compute Fibonacci numbers.

 Is this algorithm slower than our "linear-time" iterative algorithms?
-Actually, no!
-Addition isn't free, either!
-Adding two n-digit numbers takes O(n) time, so the running time of the iterative algorithms ITERFIBO and ITERFIBO2 is $O(n^2)$ .
+Actually, no-addition isn't free, either!
+Adding two n-digit numbers requires O(n) time, so the iterative algorithms ITERFIBO and ITERFIBO2 actually run in $O(n^2)$ time.
 (Do you see why?)
 So FASTRECFIBO is significantly faster than the iterative algorithms, just not exponentially faster.